Wire-Network/wire-cdt/docs/migrating-from-antelope.md

 characters and the integer fallback runs.
 Omitting `-S` iterates every scope; read `network_gen` off each row.

-Keep the JSON on one line: a `\` used to wrap it would fall *inside* the single quotes and be passed through as a literal backslash rather than continuing the command.

 Without it, an ordinary contract-paid call fails with `account mycontract net usage is too high: 132 > 0` — which looks like a broken contract and is not one.
 "Ordinary" is the operative word: because billing keys on the payer alone, a caller that names